-German development cooperation’s implementing organisations – the KfW Development Bank and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which was created in 2011 by the merger of the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ), the German Development Service (DED) and InWEnt – Capacity Building International, Germany – have offices in the country.
+German development cooperation’s implementing organisations – the KfW Development Bank and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which was created in 2011 by the merger of the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) and InWEnt – Capacity Building International, Germany – have offices in the country.
 Numerous German non-governmental organisations are working together with Burkinese partners to support the country’s development, in many cases with Federal Government funding.

 Bilateral trade is very modest, Germany recording large surpluses in both directions.
 A bilateral investment protection agreement has been in place since October 2009.
 Burkina Faso benefits from preferential imports under the EU’s Cotonou Agreement.